MetOffice/CSET/docs/source/usage/run_full_cylc_workflow.rst

 found at `CSET Releases`_.
 This example will utilise version **v25.3.0**.
 Once you have downloaded the tar.gz, untar the file.

-If you are running in the Met Office, you can then cd into the ``cset-workflow`` folder, and run ./install_restricted_files.sh.
+If you are running in the Met Office or the Momentum Partnership, you can then cd into the ``cset-workflow`` folder, and run ./install_restricted_files.sh.
 This adds some site specific configuration files that specify where CYLC will run the tasks.
+For other users, you can skip this step and use the localhost site instead.

 We will now download some sample data, which will contain screen air temperature and air temperature on pressure levels for a couple of forecasts, for two different